agocorona/tltransient/README.md

 That is: T(ype), the required effects necessary for the computation and the effects produced by the computation.

-The effects defined are
+The effects defined upto now are:

-data EarlyTermination   -- The computation can stop data Async              -- may produce a response at a later time data IOEff              -- IO
+- EarlyTermination   -- The computation can stop
+- Async              -- may produce a response at a later time

-data State a            -- State of type  `a` data RState a           -- Mutable state, or reader (STRef)  of type `a` data Streaming          -- Infinite stream data MThread            -- Multi-threaded data Throws e           -- Throws an exception of type  e data Handle e           -- Handles an exception of type e data TerminalInput      -- Uses the console data Logged             -- The computation result has been logged data Cloud              -- Perform remote computations
+- IOEff              -- IO

+- State a            -- State of type  `a`
+- RState a           -- Mutable state, or reader (STRef)  of type `a`
+- Streaming          -- Infinite stream
+- MThread            -- Multi-threaded
+- Throws e           -- Throws an exception of type  e
+- Handle e           -- Handles an exception of type e
+- TerminalInput      -- Uses the console
+- Logged             -- The computation result has been logged
+- Cloud              -- Perform remote computations

 A computation can not compile if the required effects are not satisfied.